 Honeywell has made thermostats for a long time now, and with its newest device, the T5 (or T6 in the UK), it has managed to pack all the features you need in an affordable package.
 There's HomeKit and Alexa support and the ability to control your home temperature remotely, but Honeywell is particularly into its geolocation powers.
 It will track you while you're away from home, and when it sees that you're on your way back to your humble abode, it'll get your home ready to match your favorite temperature.
 Home sweet home.

 The Ecobee is a jack-of-all-trades system.
 It can learn your habits and adapt, it has a whole bunch of apps to remotely control your weather and it's compatible with HomeKit, Echo, SmartThings, Wing and even Logitech Harmony.
+The new Ecobee4 also comes with built-in Alexa, so you can ask her for whatever you need.
 What really makes it stand out is its flexibility.
 You can start all the way at the bottom with the Ecobee Lite, but you can quickly add room sensors to flesh out your experience, which allows Ecobee to adjust room temperature based on whether anyone is actually in the room.

 Netatmo by Starck Smart Thermostat